mdn/content/files/en-us/web/css/@media/prefers-color-scheme/index.md

 ### Inherited color scheme in embedded elements

-The following example shows how to use the `prefers-color-scheme` in an embedded element with the color schemes inherited from a parent element.
+The following example shows how to use the `prefers-color-scheme` media feature in an embedded element to inherit a color scheme from a parent element.
 A script is used to set the source of the `<img>` elements and their `alt` attributes.
 This would normally be done in HTML as `<img src="circle.svg" alt="circle" />`.

 You should see three circles, with one drawn in a different color.